kefujiwa/push_swap/README.md

 # use -v option if you want to check the stack’s status after each operation.
 ./push_swap `echo $ARG` | ./checker -v $ARG

-# use -c option if you can hardly see the result of checker program.
+# use -c option if you want to color the last operation.
 ./push_swap `echo $ARG` | ./checker -c $ARG
 ```